golang/dep/docs/daily-dep.md

 * `dep ensure` is the primary workhorse command, and is the only command that changes disk state.
 * `dep status` reports on the state of your project, and the visible universe of Go software projects.

 This guide primarily centers on  `dep ensure`, as that's the command you run to effect changes on your project.
-The [ensure mechanics](ensure-mechanics.md) reference document details how the things work under the hood, and is worth reading if you're encountering a confusing `dep ensure` behavior (or just curious!).
+The [Models and Mechanisms](ensure-mechanics.md) reference document details how the things work under the hood, and is worth reading if you're encountering a confusing `dep ensure` behavior (or just curious!).

 ## Basics